chuckyee/chuckyee.github.io/_drafts/cardiac-segmentation.md

 ---
+layout: post
-published: false
+published: true
 mathjax: true
 ---
-# Cardiac MRI Segmentation

 The [Insight](insightdata.ai) Artificial Intelligence Fellows Program is an intense, 7-week experience where fellows already possessing deep technical expertise bridge the small skills gap needed to enter the AI field.
 A major component of bridging that gap involves completing a project in deep learning in order to gain hands-on experience in AI.

 I was fortunate to be selected as a fellow for the 2017 program in NYC.
 In that first week, each in our class of 17 was tasked with making a hard transition away from our prior work and selecting a project that would come to consume our every waking moment for the next month.
 I knew that project selection, maybe even more than my own technical ability, would determine my level of success.

 Deep learning was a new field in which I had little real experience.
 I thought that approaching this like a new graduate student would be a fruitful model: what do we always tell new students picking advisers?
 Find a professor who has (a) an awareness of the human side of doing research combined with (b) a track record of giving new students clearly-scoped and well-motivated first projects.
 For (a), we had a great group of program managers and each other to seek guidance and share expertise.
-For (b), I chose to tackle an open call for research from Francois Chollet's [AI Open
-Network](http://ai-on.org/): build a deep learning model to identify the right ventricle in cardiac MRIs.
+For (b), I chose to tackle an open call for research from Francois Chollet's [AI Open Network](http://ai-on.org/): build a deep learning model to identify the right ventricle in cardiac MRIs.
 Not the sexiest nor most novel project, but it was scoped and had an utterly practical use, so I thought it was the perfect first project in AI.

 ## Problem description